Yakima Drug Trafficker Sentenced To Ten Years In Federal Prison

-Spokane – Today, Michael C. Ormsby, United States Attorney for the Eastern District of Washington, announced that Jose Antonio Naranjo-Lozano, age 24, of Yakima, Washington, was sentenced today after being convicted of Conspiracy to Distribute Methamphetamine.
-United States District Judge Edward F. Shea sentenced Naranjo-Lozano to a ten year term of imprisonment, to be followed by a five year term of court supervision following release from Federal prison.
+Spokane – Today, Michael C. Ormsby, United States Attorney for the Eastern District of Washington, announced that Ruben Ornelas, age 33, of Yakima, Washington, was sentenced today after being convicted of distribution of methamphetamine.
+Chief United States District Judge Rosanna Malouf Peterson sentenced Ornelas to a ten-year term of imprisonment to be followed by a five-year term of court supervision following release from Federal prison.

 The investigation of this case was conducted by the Drug Enforcement Administration.
 This case was prosecuted by Benjamin D. Seal, an Assistant United States Attorney for the Eastern District of Washington.